Mechanical Considerations for Robot Mounting

 The housing should integrate a cable protection system to reduce the probability of damaging cable connectors.
 It is beneficial to have a mounting fixture for additional equipment when needed.

 The protective housing should also be compatible and integrate well with the camera mount.

-We recommend using Zivid Two Protective Housing because it meets all the requirements mentioned above.
+We recommend using Protective Housing for Zivid 2 and Zivid 2+ because it meets all the requirements mentioned above.
 For design recommendations on a complete enclosure with glass on the front side, check out Using Zivid Inside Protective Housing With Glass Window.

 When installing any equipment on the robot (CMS, mounts, strain relief, protective housing), following instructions for recommended screw types, screw depth, and specified torque values for fastening screws is essential.